c4deszes/bike-line-protocol/docs/protocol/diagnostics.rst

 The following states shall be reported back:

-* Ok: there's nothing wrong with the peripheral, all incoming and outgoing signals are valid
+* Operational: there's nothing wrong with the peripheral, all incoming and outgoing signals are valid
 * Warning: the device is experiencing some malfunction but the reported signals are valid
 * Error: the device is experiencing major or multiple malfunctions, the reported signals are unreliable
+* Boot error: the device is unable to run the application code
+* Bootloader: the device is in bootloader mode, awaiting further instructions

 Request code is ``0x020X``, the response length is 1 byte.